DJBen/Graviton/README.md

 ## Startracker
 A Startracker is included to obtain precise alignment to the stars when viewing at night.
-To develop/test the startracker, we have some helper code in Python (see `py/README.md`) and unit tests on the Swift side.
+To develop and test the startracker, we have some helper code in Python (see `py/README.md`) and unit tests on the Swift side.

 TODO: document more.